bacionejs/byte-armada/README.md

 # 📚 Post-Mortem

-## Overview
+## Purpose

-I wanted to create a real-time-tactics space shooter that emphasizes strategic decision-making while keeping the **user interface minimal and uncluttered**.
+Create a real-time-tactics space shooter that emphasizes strategic decision-making while keeping the **user interface minimal and uncluttered**.

 ## 🎨 Art